What is a Meningioma?

 Meningiomas are slow growing, extra-axial, usually benign tumors arising from the arachnoid layer of the brain.
 Meningiomas may occur anywhere arachnoid cells are found (between brain and skull, within ventricles, and along the spinal cord).
 These slow growing tumors gradually compress vital brain structures.
 They may present with headaches, seizures, weakness usually on one side of the body, or hemorrhage.
 In other cases, they may be completely asymptomatic.
 Meningiomas may also invade the bone such as the spinal vertebra or the skull.
 In rare cases, meningiomas may become malignant and/or rapidly growing.

-Treatment for Meningioma
+Treatment and Surgery for Meningioma

 Treatment for meningiomas may be necessary when they become symptomatic or when they are noted to be growing.
 Surgical resection is often the treatment of choice for these tumors.
 The goal of surgery is complete removal along with bony attachments to prevent recurrence.
 Unfortunately, complete surgical removal is not always possible and recurrent growth is not always preventable.
 For this reason, post surgical follow-up with serial MRI scans is recommended.